AlphaOne1/dmorph/README.md

 DMorph
 ======

-*DMorph* is a database migration library.
+*DMorph* (pronounced [diˈmɔʁf]) is a database migration library.
 Programs that use a database and have to preserve the data between versions can utilize *DMorph* to apply the necessary migration steps.
 If a program can afford to lose all data between version upgrades, this library is not necessary.

 Includes direct support for the following relational database management systems: